-As an instructor and facilitator, I work to promote a student-centered classroom environment, one in which co-learning and participation are central and issues of justice, equity, and social change are interwoven in the practice of contemporary art production across media.
-Knowing that students come to class with their own knowledge, expertise, and interests, part of my role as a teacher is help them become aware of their natural tendencies — by taking interest in their interests, allowing students to generate models of art rather than teaching from some assumed “baseline” canon, and finding commonalities between our practices.
-I see each class as a collaborative project, the classroom as a shared studio and sometimes social sculpture, and students as collaborators and co-creators.
-In the classroom I strive to create a level playing field between students from diverse backgrounds.
-I bring an anti-oppression/anti-authoritarian, anti-racist, and abolitionist lens to my teaching practice, where students are empowered to become the authorities in the classroom.
-Teaching at Hunter College (City University of New York), at the State University of New York at Old Westbury, and at the New School and Parsons has meant teaching very different students in terms of their preparedness and exposure.
-In each case, I bring a perspective that the arts are a connective tissue between otherwise isolated and often siloed disciplines.
+As an instructor and facilitator, I work to promote a student-centered classroom environment, one in which co-learning and co-operation are central.
+It is my philosophy that students should share time with guest speakers and instructors as authorities in the classroom.
+Knowing that students come to class with their own knowledge, expertise, and interests, part of my role as a teacher is to help them become aware of their natural intelligences by taking an interest in their interests, and finding commonalities between our creative practices.
+I see each class as a collaborative project, the classroom as a shared studio and sometimes social sculpture, and students as collaborators and co-creators of the class.

 Recent Courses